ben-forster/revolt/README.md

-# Revoltgo
+# revgo

 ### This is a fork of the original to fix some bugs and add features.

-Revoltgo is a go package for writing bots / self-bots in revolt easily.
+revgo is a go package for writing bots / self-bots in revolt easily.

 **NOTE**: This package is still under development and not finished.
 Create an issue if you found a bug.